 Toyota has announced that its Highlander SUV will be sold in western Europe and the UK for the first time as of early 2021.
 It'll be the largest SUV in the brand's range, sitting above the RAV4 and bringing a more affordable seven-seat option to Toyota's European SUV line-up, alongside the more rugged and expensive Land Cruiser.

 Previous models of the Highlander have already proved popular in the American market, as well as in Japan and Australia, where it's sold as the Kluger.
-UK prices have yet to be announced, but we expect a starting figure close to £40,000.
-Rivals will include the Skoda Kodiaq, SEAT Tarraco, Peugeot 5008 and Hyundai Santa Fe; none of those are currently available as hybrids, although a plug-in Tarraco is on the way.
+UK prices will range from £50,595 for the Excel trim level, rising to £52,575 for Excel Premium, with orders opening on 4 January.
+Rivals include the non-hybrid Skoda Kodiaq and Peugeot 5008, as well as the Hyundai Santa Fe Hybrid and SEAT Tarraco e-Hybrid plug-in.

 The new Highlander is based on Toyota’s GA-K platform, which also underpins the RAV4 and the Toyota Camry saloon.
 Like those cars, it’ll use ‘self-charging’ hybrid technology, with the same 2.5-litre four-cylinder petrol engine, here mated to a pair of electric motors to provide four-wheel drive.
 Toyota claims a total output of 241bhp, 146g/km CO2 emissions and 42.8mpg fuel economy.

 The usual array of driving modes is offered to make the most of the car’s drivetrain, namely Eco, Normal, Sport and Trail.
 An all-electric mode is also offered, but Toyota hasn't confirmed how far the Highlander will travel on electric power alone; it's likely to be a mile or two at most.